Sunburn and Other Sun Reactions of the Skin

 - Avoid deliberate sunbathing, including tanning beds.

-- Use a sunscreen of at least 30 SPF even on cloudy days.
+- Use a sunscreen of at least 30 SPF with a physical blocker such as zinc oxide every day, even on cloudy days.
 Sunscreens should be applied about 20 minutes before going outdoors.
-Even water-resistant sunscreens should be reapplied about every two hours, after swimming, or after strenuous activity.
+Even water-resistant sunscreens should be reapplied about every 80 minutes, after swimming, or after strenuous activity.